Fahad-Iqbal/Flashnote-Fullstack-Project/README.md

 FlashNote is a note-taking and flashcard app that makes use of learning techniques such as [active recall](https://en.wikipedia.org/wiki/Testing_effect) and [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).

-Apart from just taking notes, a user can:
+Apart from simply taking notes, a user can:
 - generate standard flashcards with the question on the front and the answer on the back
 - generate reversible flashcards, where either the front or the back of the card can be shown as the question
 - generate [cloze deletion](https://en.wikipedia.org/wiki/Cloze_test) flashcards, which contain 'fill in the blank' style questions